punal100/P_MiniFootball/GUIDE.md

 The Pause menu opens the Settings menu.

-In this project, settings are implemented as overlays and MWCS generates the main settings hub as:
+In this project, settings are implemented as overlays and MWCS commonly generates the main settings hub as:

 - `/Game/UI/Widgets/WBP_MF_MainSettings`

+At runtime, the class used for Main Menu / Settings widgets is resolved via `UMF_WidgetClassSettings` (Project Settings) and can optionally be overridden via JSON (see plugin README).

 If you change widget specs, regenerate the widget assets via MWCS (see the top-level project docs or P_MWCS docs).